thegenemyers/FASTGA/README.md

 When examining ALNshow output it is important to keep in mind that the coordinates describing an interval of a read are referring conceptually to positions between bases starting at 0 for the position to the left of the first base.
-That is, a coordinate c refers to the position between the c-1'st and c'th base, and the interval [b,e] captures the e-b bases from the b'th to the e-1'st, inclusive.
+That is, a coordinate c refers to the position between the c'th and c+1'st base, and the interval [b,e] captures the e-b bases from the b+1'st to the e'th, inclusive.
 We give an example with part of an alignment for which we will explain several additional features:

 ```